How Your Application Is Reviewed

 Most applications for NIH funding are reviewed by Center for Scientific Review (CSR) study sections (CSR).

 NCCIH Special Emphasis Panels (SEPs) review Phase III, and multi-site clinical trial applications assigned to NCCIH, as well as applications submitted in response to NCCIH RFAs and PARs.
-For an example of who reviews the applications, see FY 2013 SEP reviewers.
+For an example of who reviews the applications, see the list of recent reviewers.

 Additional information about the NIH application review process: